-1.5 Medical Product Use During Pregnancy Study Summary Tables
+1.5 Medical Product Use During Pregnancy and Outcome of Interest Summary Tables

-In studies of medical product use during pregnancy, the QRP Reporting Tool outputs tables summarizing either pregnancy episodes or medical product use episodes by trimester or gestational week of pregnancy.
+In studies of medical product use during pregnancy, the QRP Reporting Tool outputs tables summarizing pregnancy episodes or medical product use episodes by trimester or gestational week of pregnancy as well as maternal and/or infant’s health outcome of interest of evaluated pregnancy episodes.

 1.5.1 Output